Proposed United States acquisition of Greenland: United States

 A January 2025 poll of 1,000 U.S. registered voters conducted by Suffolk University found approximately 53 percent of respondents oppose acquiring Greenland, while 40 percent supported the idea.
 A poll of 6,933 U.S. adults by YouGov, fielded on 8 January 2025, found 31% "strongly support" or "somewhat support" the U.S. seeking ownership of Greenland, 35% "strongly oppose" or "somewhat oppose" such a move, and 34% weren't sure.
 Responses indicating strong support for the proposal were highest among men, 18 to 29 year-olds, and persons in the Southern United States.
 Responses indicating strong opposition to the proposal were highest among persons over the age of 65 and those in the Midwestern United States.
 A week later, another poll by YouGov joint with The Economist, comprising 1,558 U.S. adults, reported that 28% supported the U.S. seeking ownership of Greenland, whereas 47% opposed this and 25% were not sure.
 About one-fourth of those in favor of U.S. ownership of Greenland, corresponding to 6% of all poll participants, supported using military force to take over Greenland.

-Another poll of 1,077 U.S. adults, conducted by Ipsos for Reuters on 20 to 21 January, showed little support for plans of extending U.S. territory, finding that only 16% of respondents agreed that the U.S. should pressure Denmark into selling Greenland to the U.S. and 21% agreed that the U.S. has a right to expand its territory in the Western Hemisphere.
+Another poll of 1,077 U.S. adults, conducted by Ipsos for Reuters during 20–21 January 2025, showed little support for plans of extending U.S. territory, finding that only 16% of respondents agreed that the U.S. should pressure Denmark into selling Greenland to the U.S. and 21% agreed that the U.S. has a right to expand its territory in the Western Hemisphere.
+A January 2026 Quinnipiac poll, found that 86% opposed using military force to take over Greenland, and 55% opposed buying it.

 Denmark

 A January 2025 YouGov poll found that nearly half of Danes consider the United States a significant threat, surpassing concerns about North Korea and Iran, while 78% oppose selling Greenland to the United States.

-In response to Trump's statements during his second term, Danish residents issued a satirical petition for Denmark to purchase California from the United States, that went viral and attracted several hundred thousand Danish signatures in support.
+In response to Trump's statements during his second term, Danish residents issued a satirical petition for Denmark to purchase California from the United States that went viral and attracted several hundred thousand Danish signatures in support.
 The petition parodied Trump's rhetoric as president, bearing the slogan "Måke Califørnia Great Ægain" and vowing to "bring hygge to Hollywood, bike lanes to Beverly Hills and organic smørrebrød to every street corner."

+European Union reaction

+As of January 2026, French president Macron has urged the EU to consider the use of the Anti-Coercion Instrument in regard of tariffs imposed on some EU members by US President Trump as part of Trump's proposals for the annexation of Greenland.